center-for-threat-informed-defense/insider-threat-ttp-kb/docs/analysis.rst

 * In many cases where fraud was detected there was some form of immediate monetary compensation.
 In all of those cases the compensation was under $250 and in most of those cases there were multiple instances of small amounts.

+* Indicators deemed non-technical can typically be grouped into Financial Theft (T1657).
+These techniques can be broken down further into:

+    * Circumventing Security Controls: security checks put in place by an organization were circumvented to avoid detection (e.x. improper key control or avoidance of cameras)

+    * Collusion: multiple employees worked together to perform actions such as sending all customers to one employee for compensation

+    * Deceit for Personal Gain: Use of insider knowledge to decieve untrained employees

+    * Failure to Follow Procedure: Employees unintentionally or intentionally gave the wrong amount of money to a customer or not properly log cash flow

+    * Physical Theft: any type of theft that occurs with physical objects such as cash or physical machines

 Fraud